asu-cis-capstone/scrumbledore/README.md

 # scrumbledore
 <b>Overview:</b>
 Neighborhood Social is the online medium for a location-based bulletin board.
 This website and app will allow users to post various events based on their location to encourage a more integral community.
 This will focus on college campuses or neighborhoods where the population density is relatively dense.

-<b>Getting Started</b>
-  How to install
-    Simply go on neighborhoodsocial.com and create an account.
-Your account can be made using your Facebook info as well.

-  Guide

 The owners at Neighborhood Social have asked Scrumbledore’s Army to give their mobile app a “facelift”.
 Our team is currently in the process of developing the front end for the app.
 Our current project code is the skeleton/frame and once completed will be able to have the functioning app code injected into it and available for Android and iOS platforms.

+<b>Getting Started</b>
+How to install:

 For iOS devices: